FAQs

 The Institute of Sacred Music is an interdisciplinary graduate center dedicated to the study and practice of sacred music, worship, and the arts.

-The Institute is a community of approximately 120 students, faculty, fellows, and staff.
+The Institute is a community of approximately 130 students, faculty, research fellows, and staff.
 Students and faculty have dual identities at Yale.
-They are at once full-fledged members of the Institute and either or both the School of Music and Divinity School with all the rights and privileges associated.
+ISM students are at once full-fledged members of the Institute and fully enrolled in either the School of Music or Divinity School, with all the rights and privileges associated with being a student of those professional schools.

 As an Institute student, you have direct access to some of the world’s leading minds in sacred music, worship, and religion and the arts.
 The Institute’s curriculum is a flexible one that gives you the best of training in your own field, and supplements it with exposure to and education in other fields.